 “For over a year, I had been thinking of launching a CSSC mini-grant program to support innovative student-led campus sustainability solutions,” said CSSC Development Director, Zen Trenholm.
 “After floating the idea at our Winter Leadership Retreat, students requested that we build out a pilot program for this year.”

+World Centric is funding these grants.
 “We normally do not collaborate with companies but World Centric’s business practices and authentic recognition of our student-driven autonomy makes them a great partner,” said Trenholm.
 “I’m excited to continue building out this relationship.”

 CSSC is not alone in the quest for zero waste, which according to the Zero Waste International Alliance is defined as “designing and managing products and processes to systematically avoid and eliminate the volume and toxicity of waste and materials, conserve and recover all resources, and not burn or bury them.”
 For example, UC Berkeley and Cal Dining have both made it a goal to reach zero waste by 2020.
-In addition, many cities in California have implemented programs to work towards eliminating waste, inducing San Jose, Santa Cruz and Berkeley.

-And it appears that applicants will not be alone in their zero-waste efforts.
 “We will be helping our candidates put together strong applications as we want to train students on how to design for success and secure funding for their vision,” Trenholm continued.
 “I want students to have the tools and willingness to create their own solutions and to think strategically about how we can have the strongest impact with the effort we put in.”

 Applications are due to Zen Trenholm at firstname.lastname@example.org by January 16, 2015 and recipients will be notified of the Grant Advisory Committee’s decision by early February.
-Check here for more details on how to apply.